ruralocity/aaronsumner.com/_reading/2024-06-10-buy-back-your-time-get-unstuck-reclaim-your-freedom-and-build-your-empire-dan-martell.html.markdown

 tags:
 ---

 Mixed feelings on this one overall.
 Curious how well it'll age as generative AI advances (for better or worse).
 That said, I like how the author chips in a little unscripted bonus content at the each chapter of the audio book; nice touch that takes advantage of the format.
+(Edit: I slogged my way through most of the rest of this one but gave up on it in the end.)